In Vivaldi, you can decide how you’d like to open, close and how to reopen recently closed Tabs. This article lists the options available to you.

 There are also several ways to open a link in a new Background Tab:

-- Press and hold the Ctrl / ⌘ key while clicking a link;
+- Hold down the Ctrl/⌘ key while clicking a link;

-- Right-click a link and then select Open Link in Background Tab from the context menu;
+- Right-click a link and select Open Link in Background Tab from the context menu;

 - Click a link with the middle mouse button;